 The Chrome extension that you will need is Message/Chat Downloader.
 Once you’ve installed the extension, log into your Facebook account and open the chat you want to save.

 If you ever need to keep your important conversations, now you know how.
-The previously mentioned methods are easy and are something even an inexperienced can do.
+The previously-mentioned methods are easy and something even an inexperienced person can do.
 Which method will you choose?